thehambeard/RandomEquipment/README.md

  * You may see that you were successful in your roll but not get an item.
 This happens when a valid item in the level range can't be found.
 This is more common in the lower levels as I have filtered out most of the junk items.
 If you crank the chances to 100% this could also happen due to getting all the items in your level range.
 When this happens the game will attempt to find a valid item again but with a +1 level modifier.
 If that fails then no item is given.
- * The level range is your modified level -1 and your modified level +1.
+ * The level range is your modified level -1 and your modified level.
+ * There just isn't a lot of level 1 gear so seeing the same items during each play through or not getting any items despite success rolls is not uncommon during the start of the game.

  Future plans:
  * I would like to add the option for user defined loot tables!
 The framework is there to make this doable as I built it with that in mind.
 An example of the loot tables could be something like: